PlaceHolderHere/Spinning-donut/documentation.md

   * This is the same as rotate_point, except it takes a list of points instead of a single point and outputs a list of points
 * Post processing of luminance
   * After calculating the luminance, before rendering we normalize the value so instead of ranging from -1.5 to 1.5, it instead ranges from 0 - 255.
+* Sorted torus
+  * The purpose of sorting the torus is the sort the points in descending order based on their z-axis.
+This prioritizes displaying closer points above further points and helps to smooth out the lighting.